OfficeDev/Microsoft-Teams-Samples/samples/bot-message-reminder/csharp/README.md

 ﻿﻿﻿
 ## Message reminder with messaging extension action

-This sample shows feature where user can schedule a task from messaging extension action and get a reminder card at scheduled time.
+This sample shows a feature where user can schedule a task from messaging extension action and get a reminder card at a scheduled time.

 ![Select message](MessagingExtensionReminder/Images/MessageAction.png)